 LDAP icon .
 This branch will only display if authentication is enabled.
-Using the tree menu, the global administrator adds and maintains LDAP domains 🖧, and profiles of LDAP groups and members within the domain.

-For Active Directory or "Other" server types, filtering profiles can be created for a specified primary or static group ...

-user $\stackrel{\bullet}{\longrightarrow}$ , or container $\stackrel{\bullet}{\bigcirc}$ .
-For Novell eDirectory, SunOne, Sun IPlanet, or Netscape Directory server types, filtering profiles can also be created for a dynamic group $\stackrel{\bullet}{\longleftarrow}$ .
+Using the tree menu, the global administrator adds and maintains LDAP domains and assigns designated group administrators (Sub Admins) access to specific entities (nodes) within that domain.
+The group administrator creates and maintains filtering profiles for entities assigned to him/her.
+For Active Directory or "Other" server types, these entities include primary or static groups , users , or containers .
+For Novell eDirectory, SunOne, Sun IPlanet, or Netscape Directory server types, these entities also include dynamic groups 3.
+If users belong to more than one group, the global administrator sets the priority for group filtering.